use-pico/pico/packages/cls/TESTING.md

 > **Note**: This guide provides a structured approach to testing the CLS library, ensuring comprehensive coverage of all features and edge cases.

+## Important Testing Philosophy

+> **Type Safety Note**: The CLS library provides **compile-time type safety** that prevents invalid values from being passed into the `cls()` function.
+This means:
+> - **No runtime validation tests needed** for invalid contract structures, token definitions, or variant values
+> - **TypeScript compilation will catch** any attempts to pass invalid configurations
+> - **Tests should focus on valid usage patterns** and ensure the library behaves correctly with valid inputs
+> - **This type safety is one of the main benefits** of using CLS over other styling solutions

+> **What We Don't Test**: Invalid contracts, malformed definitions, type mismatches, or other scenarios that TypeScript prevents at compile time.

+> **Performance Note**: We do not test performance characteristics, memory usage, or runtime optimization.
+The focus is on **functional correctness** and **API behavior** rather than performance metrics.

 ## Testing Philosophy

 ### File Organization